stjude/learngenomics.dev/docs/03-next-generation-sequencing/03-types-of-sequencing.md

 **Targeted sequencing** or validation capture sequencing (**Valcap**) captures preselected regions in the genome based on experimental design.
-Often targeted sequencing is used to capture a subset of important genes (called **gene panels**) in standardized tests when cost and time are limited Alternatively, targeted sequencing is frequently used to gain greater insight into a region observed through a whole genome or whole exome study where there is less read depth.
+Often targeted sequencing is used to capture a subset of important genes (called **gene panels**) in standardized tests when cost and time are limited.
+Alternatively, targeted sequencing is frequently used to gain greater insight into a region observed through a whole genome or whole exome study where there is less read depth.
 The method can be tailored for coding or non-coding variants.